 Much has been said over the last few years about pilot shortage.
 Is there a pilot shortage?
 Is it finally going to happen?
 What does it mean to aspiring pilots?
 What does it mean to the traveling public?
 Many questions have been raised since airlines started parking airplanes because they can’t find enough qualified pilots to fly their routes.

 With more than 558,000 jobs predicted between 2015 and 2034, it is clear that the aviation industry is booming.
-There are several reasons why the US is currently experiencing a shortage of pilot.
-Let’s take a look.
+There are several reasons why the US is currently experiencing a shortage of pilots.

 The aviation pipeline ends with the major airlines.
-Feeding the majors are the regional carriers, who usually find their pilots from flight schools (flight instructors) or from smaller carriers (part 135 and 91).
-However, with a combination of diminishing interest from the younger generation, high training costs, economic downturn and difficulty to secure loans, the number of pilot licenses issued over the last decade has drastically decreased (source).
-The graph below shows the increasing age of both Commercial and Airline Transport Pilots.
+Feeding the majors are the regional carriers, who usually find their pilots from flight school instructors or from smaller carriers (part 135 and 91).
+However, with a combination of diminishing interest from the younger generation, high training costs, economic downturn and difficulty to secure loans, the number of pilot licenses issued over the last decade has drastically decreased.

 Growth in other markets